Harshitself/Harshitself/README.md

 - 👋 Hi, I’m @Harshit
 - 👀 I’m interested in tech and programming.
 - 🌱 I’m currently learning Full Stack web development.
-- 💞️ I’m looking for a entry level internship in web dev.
+- 💞️ I’m looking for a entry level internship as a web dev.
 - 📫 How to reach me by email - hkb.bhardwaj44@gmail.com